 Identify if the results from the two experiments, one with bare soil and one with plants rooted in the soil, will be the SAME OR DIFFERENT.
 Circle your answer below AND then compare the two experiments to explain your answer.

-The results of the experiments will be the SAME DIFFERENT.
-When I compare the two experiments, I kno ow this bec ause
+The results of the experiments will be the SAME DIFFERENT. •/=